DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

             * the service provider must not determine the recipients of the material
             * any intermediate copies must not ordinarily be accessible to anyone other than anticipated recipients and must not be retained for longer than reasonably necessary
             * the material must be transmitted with no modification to its content
-            * also exempts service provdiers related to system caching, search engines, and the storage of information on a network by individual users, however the SP must take prompt action to remove copyrighted materials upon notification of the infringement
+            * also exempts service providers related to system caching, search engines, and the storage of information on a network by individual users, however the SP must take prompt action to remove copyrighted materials upon notification of the infringement
         * allows for the creation of backup copies of computer software and any maintenance, testing, or routine usage activities that require software duplication and only applies if the software is licensed and must be delete when no longer needed
-        * spells out application of copyright law principles to the streaming of audio/video content over the internet as "eligible nonsubscription transmissions"
+        * spells out application of copyright law principles to the streaming of audio/video content over the internet as "eligible non-subscription transmissions"
 * **Trademarks Protection for Trade Secrets**
   * Protection laws for words, slogans, and logos used to identify companies and its products or services
   * main objective to avoid confusion in the marketplace while protecting the IP rights of people and businesses